Packer Park, Philadelphia

-Packer Park is a neighborhood in the South Philadelphia section of Philadelphia, Pennsylvania that originally included 1,000 homes built in two unique builder developments of Packer Park 1950s and Brinton Estates 1990s.
+Packer Park is a neighborhood in the South Philadelphia section of Philadelphia, Pennsylvania, United States that originally included 1,000 homes built in two unique builder developments, of Packer Park in the 1950s and Brinton Estates during the 1990s.
 It is now one of four residential communities to be designated as Packer Park.
 The original footprint community is also one of four adjacent communities that form Philadelphia's Sports Complex Special Services District.
-The approximate boundaries are Packer Avenue to the north, Hartranft Street to the south including FDR Park farther south, Broad Street to the east known as the Southern Parkway and I-76 to the far west.
+The approximate boundaries are Packer Avenue to the north, Hartranft Street to the south including FDR Park farther south, Broad Street to the east known as the Southern Parkway, and I-76 to the far west.
 Packer Park has been considered home to one of the most organized community groups in the South Philadelphia region.

 Overview

-The area was a section of Passyunk Township, Pennsylvania, a defunct township that was located in Philadelphia County, Pennsylvania originally occupied by settlers from New Sweden.
+The area was a section of Passyunk Township, a defunct township that was located in Philadelphia County and originally occupied by settlers from New Sweden.
 The township ceased to exist and was incorporated into the City of Philadelphia following the passage of the Act of Consolidation, 1854.
 The American Swedish Historical Museum located in Franklin Delano Roosevelt Park on the southern border of the Packer Park community memorializes the Swedish ethnic history.

-To the immediate east is the South Philadelphia sports complex consisting of Citizens Bank Park, Lincoln Financial Field, Wachovia Spectrum, Wachovia Center, and the dining complex of Xfinity Live!.
+To the immediate east is the South Philadelphia sports complex consisting of Citizens Bank Park, Lincoln Financial Field, Xfinity Mobile Arena, and the dining complex of Stateside Live!.
 This was also the former site of now demolished Veterans Stadium, the Spectrum and John F. Kennedy Stadium.